Home

 • are seeking entry to engage in criminal or immoral activities

-There are two broad categories offences or crimes which come within Question B) -
+There are two broad categories of crimes and offences which come within Question B) -

 • the first are serious crimes - offenses or crimes of moral turpitude